abdelhedydev/React-Common/README.md

 # Common React Components

-In this github repo you will find common react components such as Modal,Sidebar
+In this GitHub repo you will find common react components such as Modal,Sidebar that has developed from scratch

 ## Getting Started

-I have used create-react-app to set up my project and storybbok for Components documentation
+I have used create-react-app to set up my react project and Storybook for documentation .

 ### Installing